Complexity of Jelly-No and Hanano games with various constraints: JELLY is NP-hard even with one bounded board dimension

 Note that the reduction is quadratic: for each triplet, we must widen the gap by $6 \cdot B$ blocks and add the two spaces on each side of the gap.
 In total, the width of the level is $\mathcal{O}(B \cdot m^2)$.
 This remains a polynomial reduction, proving Theorem \ref{linesJell}.
+However, the question remains open for levels of height smaller than nine.